primefaces/primefaces/docs/10_0_0/components/gmap.md

 ## MapModel
 GMap is backed by an _org.primefaces.model.map.MapModel_ instance, PrimeFaces provides _org.primefaces.model.map.DefaultMapModel_ as the default implementation.
-API Docs of all GMap related model classes are available at the end of GMap section and also at javadocs of PrimeFaces.
+API documents of all GMap related model classes are available at the end of `GMap` section and also at Javadocs of PrimeFaces.

 ## Markers
 A marker is represented by _org.primefaces.model.map.Marker._